rbrown-65/Covid-19-Prediction-AI-System/README.md

 1. Loads patient-level COVIDCARE data, the DEMI knowledgebase, and the survey dictionary.
 2. Assigns variables into temporal tiers, from demographics to PCR-confirmed COVID-19 outcome.
 3. Calculates pairwise associations between variables using odds ratios, log odds ratios, phi coefficients, support, and conditional probabilities.
+4. Restricts modeling predictors to home-available information expected to be known before clinic or emergency room evaluation.
-4. Trains Logistic Regression, LASSO Logistic Regression, and XGBoost models to predict PCR-confirmed COVID-19.
+5. Trains Logistic Regression, LASSO Logistic Regression, and XGBoost models to predict PCR-confirmed COVID-19.
-5. Identifies direct predictors of PCR positivity using the LASSO model.
+6. Identifies direct predictors of PCR positivity using the LASSO model.
-6. Attempts to build parent models for Markov blanket/network interpretation.
+7. Attempts to build parent models for Markov blanket/network interpretation.
-7. Creates a directed network diagram showing predictors leading to PCR test positivity.
+8. Creates a directed network diagram showing predictors leading to PCR test positivity.
-8. Creates CPT-style tables for Netica when parent models are available.
+9. Converts the trained model into an example at-home COVID-19 screening system.
-9. Uses an optional Gemini LLM component to summarize the model results in plain English.
+10. Uses an optional Gemini LLM component to explain the screening result in plain English.

 The LLM does **not** train the model or change the prediction.
 It is used only to explain the results.